raicem/reddit-public-api-wrapper/README.md

 ```

 `fetchSimple` method returns these values.
+This method only works for `SubredditQuery`.

 | Value        |
 | ------------ |